kkbroughton/PHP/README.md

 # PHP play
-Created using XAMPP for Windows
+Created using XAMPP for Windows<br>
 All files should go in the xampp/htdocs folder